stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### TIM

-So what you need to do is you need to study software engineering, and then go work for a lovely company like, oh I don't know, BAE Systems.
-You know, something nice and above board. __[Ben snorts, Tim laughs]__
+So what you need to do is you need to study software engineering, and then go work for a lovely company like, oh, I don't know, BAE Systems.
+You know, something nice and above board.

+##### [Ben snorts, Tim laughs]

 #### BEN